haotianchen/ps6/README.md

 + Attend the full 50 minutes (do not be late or leave early).
 + Display your full name.
 + Open your camera.
-+ Answer pop-up Zoom poll questions.
++ Answer pop quiz questions.

 **Communication**: My email address is: barneychen@ucla.edu.
 I will reply to your email within 24 to 48 hours (except weekends or holidays).
 Please adhere to professional email etiquette.